paulvha/apollo3/ArduinoBLE_P/README.md

 ## Versioning

+### Version 1.1.5 / January 2023
+ * Added iBeacon peripheral and Beacon scanner central
+ * Removed most of the unnessary code for Exactly.
+Might mean you need to use this latest version

 ### Version 1.1.4 / January 2023
- * added Android app for  example20_ph_BME280
+ * Added source Android app for example20_ph_BME280

-### Version 1.1.3 / december 2022
+### Version 1.1.3 / December 2022
- * added output/input_control peripheral and Android app.
+ * Added output/input_control peripheral and source Android app.

 ### Version 1.1.2 / December 2022
- * fixed issue(s) with discover descriptors (https://github.com/arduino-libraries/ArduinoBLE/issues/277)
+ * Fixed issue(s) with discover descriptors (https://github.com/arduino-libraries/ArduinoBLE/issues/277)

 ### version 1.1.1 / November 2022
- * added peripheral and central example13 and example14
+ * Added peripheral and central example13 and example14
- * added central examples running on Ubuntu/Linux for example13 and example14
+ * Added central examples running on Ubuntu/Linux for example13 and example14

 ### version 1.1.0 / November 2022
- * added peripheral and central example11 and example12
+ * Added peripheral and central example11 and example12
- * added central examples running on Ubuntu/Linux for example20, example11 and example12
+ * Added central examples running on Ubuntu/Linux for example20, example11 and example12

 ### version 1.0.1 / October 2022
- * updated files for Sparkfun library V1.2.3
+ * Updated files for Sparkfun library V1.2.3
- * updated to use ArduinoBLE 1.3.2 as starting point
+ * Updated to use ArduinoBLE 1.3.2 as starting point
- * applied different bug fixes (see extras folder)
+ * Applied different bug fixes (see extras folder)
- * updated peripheral and central examples for BME280
+ * Updated peripheral and central examples for BME280
- * added BME280 solution that can run on Linux/ubuntu
+ * Added BME280 solution that can run on Linux/ubuntu

 ### version 1.0 / April 2021
  * Initial version